xbinaryx/css/docs/rules/no-invalid-properties.md

 }
 ```

+### Limitations

+This rule uses the lexer from [CSSTree](https://github.com/csstree/csstree), which does not support validation of property values that contain variable references (i.e., `var(--bg-color)`).
+The lexer throws an error when it comes across a variable reference, and rather than displaying that error, this rule ignores it.
+This unfortunately means that this rule cannot properly validate properties values that contain variable references.
+We'll continue to work towards a solution for this.

 ## When Not to Use It

 If you aren't concerned with invalid properties, then you can safely disable this rule.